csangos/oregon-trail/README.md

 A port of the 1975 HP2000 BASIC version to Python 3.9

-I was inspired by Aaron A. Reed's excellent series called "50 Years of Text Games". https://if50.substack.com/p/introduction I remember my elementary school introduction to the Oregon Trail and how much I looked forward to getting a chance score some keyboard time to play this game.
+I was inspired by Aaron A. Reed's excellent series called "50 Years of Text Games". https://if50.substack.com/p/introduction I remember my elementary school introduction to the Oregon Trail and how much I looked forward to getting a chance to score some keyboard time to play this game.
-I hadn't though about this game in decause until Reed started his series by covering details behind why this program was created.
+I hadn't though about this game in decades until Reed started his series by covering details about why this program was created.
 This inspired me to find the earliest source code from 1975 and create a version in Python.
 The HP2000 BASIC code contains some confusing logic to parse.
 It was fun to get nostalgic and dig into this tangled ball of yarn.
 One thing I discovered was a fairly ingenious way to select a random event which depends on both a list of numbers and the current minutes of the hour, the later in the hour, the harder the event is likely to be.